Kamila Q. Suchomel

 Umm, I’m really not sure if I have any stereotypes about Canadians other than they apologize a lot.
 Actually, poutine is supposed to be some signature Quebecoise dish that I’m very apprehensive about because it just seems like a culinary disaster, but maybe it will be good?

 Ever since my paper was first accepted, I didn’t believe it and really thought there must have been some mistake.
 The whole week prior to the conference I had an upset stomach every morning, and I had severe imposter syndrome the night before.
 “How could I have been accepted on the basis of just an MA thesis?!
 Everyone else has so much more research experience!
 Then when I started speaking and watched the expressions across the audience, I realized that the people who select your paper and who go to the panel are genuinely interested in your work, and that’s really encouraging.
 It’s not like in class when you write papers just to get a grade and half the class isn’t paying attention to your presentation.
 At a conference, you pick which panels you want to attend because you are interested in the topics and it’s all about a friendly and supportive exchange of ideas and constructive criticism to help the ideas stand in the broader academic world.
-Yes, I’m definitely still really intimidated by all those snippets of super specialized academic conversation you hear at a conference, but if you get over the anxiety and check out some panels then you’ll find yourself madly taking notes about all the interesting ideas people have, and also making friends over your research.
+Yes, I’m definitely still really intimidated by all those snippets of super-specialized academic conversation you hear at a conference, but if you get over the anxiety and check out some panels then you’ll find yourself frantically taking notes about all the interesting ideas people have, and also making friends with people interested in your research.

 What inspired your thesis topic?